-10 Tricks to Make Yourself Look Better in Photos
+15 Tricks to Look Better in Photos Every Time

 Selfies!
 Profile pics!
-Here's how to make sure you put your best face forward.
-Hint: Stop saying 'cheese.'
+Group shots!
+Here's how to put your best face forward—and look good in pictures in any setting.

 Study a favorite photo of yourself